-NELSON WALKER is a New York based filmmaker whose work spans productions, education and film programing.
-He is a graduate of Brown University and holds an MFA in Film Directing from Columbia University School of the Arts.
-Nelson has directed and produced numerous films including iTHEMBA|HOPE (Sundance Channel); LUMO (Winner of the Student Academy Award, Broadcast on PBS's POV); SUMMER PASTURE (Winner of the Peabody Award, Broadcast on PBS); and IN TRANSIT made in collaboration with the late Albert Maysles (Special Jury Prize, Tribeca Film Festival).
+NELSON WALKER - Cinematographer - is a New York based filmmaker whose work spans production, education and film programing.
+He has directed and produced numerous films including LUMO (Winner of the Student Academy Award, broadcast on PBS's POV); SUMMER PASTURE (Winner of the Peabody Award, broadcast on PBS); and IN TRANSIT made in collaboration with the late Albert Maysles (Special Jury Prize, Tribeca Film Festival).
 Nelson's cinematography has appeared in many highly lauded projects including THE FIGHT, MAKING A MURDERER Season 2, DIOR AND I, IRIS, WATCHERS OF THE SKY, and THE GATES.
 Along with his partner Lynn True, he is founder of the Congo in Harlem film series, now entering it's 12th Year, and the Kahm Film Project, which seeks to expand opportunities for Tibetan filmmakers.
 Nelson currently serves as the Board Chair of Maysles Documentary Center, a non-profit cinema and education hub based in Harlem that uses non-fiction cilm to promote community, education, and social justice.

-DAVID USUI began his career producing television for NBC, the Discovery Channel and MTV.
+DAVID USUI - Cinematographer - began his career producing television for NBC, the Discovery Channel and MTV.
 As a filmmaker, he has contributed work to The NY Times, the Atlantic and VICE and co-directed In Transit a feature length documentary with acclaimed filmmaker Albert Maysles which premiered at the Tribeca Film Festival and won the Special Jury Prize.
 In 2009 he co-founded Lost & Found Films, a non-fiction production company based in NYC that produces documentaries and commercials with brands, ad agencies, broadcasters and NGOs.
 David studied philosophy and environmental studies at Western Washington University and is currently an adjunct professor at the Columbia University Graduate School of Journalism.